The Game of Cycles for Grids and Select Theta Graphs: Rectangular Grids

-In Alvarado et al \cite{alvarado2021game}, Theorem 6 provides that graphs with an involution that left each cell nowhere-involutive or self-involutive, then Player 1 has a winning strategy when there is exactly one edge fixed by the involution, and Player 2 has a winning strategy otherwise.
+In \cite{alvarado2021game}, Theorem 6 states that given a graph with an involution that leaves each cell nowhere-involutive or self-involutive, Player 1 has a winning strategy when there is exactly one edge fixed by the involution, and Player 2 has a winning strategy when no edge is fixed by the involution.

-Consider a graph that is a grid of $a \times b$ vertices.
-That is, the height of the grid is $a-1$ edges and the width of the grid is $b-1$ edges.
+Consider a graph that is a grid of $b \times a$ vertices.
+That is, the height of the grid is $b-1$ edges and the width of the grid is $a-1$ edges.
 For such a graph, we are interested in the involution of 180 degree rotation since any other involution would fix multiple edges.

-Under Alvarado et al's Theorem 6, Player 2 will win when $a$ and $b$ have the same parity.
-However, when $a$ and $b$ have an opposite parity, there is exactly one self-involutive edge, but this makes two cells part-involutive, so the theorem does not apply.
+Based on Theorem 6 in \cite{alvarado2021game}, Player 2 will win when $a$ and $b$ have the same parity.
+However, when $a$ and $b$ have opposite parity, the theorem does not apply.
+In this case there is exactly one self-involutive edge, but this makes two cells part-involutive.
+We are going to settle this case below.

-So, the following work will be done for when $a$ and $b$ have opposite parity.
-Say that we consider the grid to be the first quadrant with vertices placed at the integer coordinates of the coordinate plane with the leftmost path as the $y$-axis and the bottommost path as the $x$-axis.
-Then the left bottom vertex may be labelled $(0,0)$, and the top right vertex may be labelled $(b,a)$.
-Then, the vertex $(i,j)$ after rotating 180 degrees is $(b-i,a-j)$, and the center of rotation is the center of an edge.
+We consider the grid game board to be the first quadrant with vertices placed at the integer coordinates of the coordinate plane with the leftmost path as the $y$-axis and the bottom most path as the $x$-axis.
+Then the left bottom vertex may be labelled $(0,0)$, and the top right vertex may be labelled $(a,b)$.
+We will identify a vertex with its label.
+In the involution of rotating this graph by 180 degrees the center of rotation is the midpoint of an edge, and the image of vertex $(i,j)$ is $(a-i,b-j)$.

 Player $W$ will use the rotate-reverse strategy.
 This strategy involves rotating the other player's most recent move 180 degrees and then reversing the direction.
 Consider the move $(i_1, j_1) \rightarrow (i_2, j_2)$.
-Rotating this move 180 degrees gives the move $(b - i_1, a - j_1) \rightarrow (b - i_2, a - j_2)$.
-Then, reversing this move gives $(b - i_2, a - j_2) \rightarrow (b - i_1, a - j_1)$.
+Rotating this move 180 degrees gives the move $(a - i_1, b - j_1) \rightarrow (a - i_2, b - j_2)$.
+Then, reversing this move gives $(a - i_2, b - j_2) \rightarrow (a - i_1, b - j_1)$.